AOEpeople/Aoe_TemplateHints/README.md

 - can be triggered without changing configuration settings in the backend
 - ...and is much more fun to use :)

 To show the template hints simply add `?ath=1` to the shop URL after installing this module.
+(And make sure the request IP is allowed in dev/restrict/allow_ips)

-Please make sure to uninstall/deactive the module before going live!
+Please make sure to uninstall/deactivate the module before going live!

 ## PHPStorm support